evrythng/evrythng-node-red/README.md

 EVRYTHNG Node-RED
 =================

-Node-RED module to access the EVRYTHNG API https://dashboard.evrythng.com
+A simple Node-RED node that performs read or write requests on a Property of a Thng with the [EVRYTHNG](https://developers.evrythng.com) IoT Platform (free developers accounts!).

 # Install

-To install the module, you can either install it locally within your user data directory (by default, `$HOME/.node-red`):
+To install the module, you can either install it locally within your node-RED user data directory (by default, `$HOME/.node-red`):

 ```
 cd $HOME/.node-red